soft-insight/printf/README.md

 ## Formats ##
 * %c: This type of format is used to represent a character
 * %s: This type of format is used to represent a string of characters
 * %d or %i: This type of format is used to represent base 10 signed integer (int)

 # Files of Project

-* _printf.c: contains only the main function of our version of printf
+* printf.c: contains only the main function of our version of printf
-* main.h: is our local library, it contains the public libraries, the different functions used in our project.
+* main.h: is our local library, it contains the public libraries, the different prototypes functions used in our project.
-* PDTE.c: contiene las funciones auxiliares que se están utilizando para las secundarias de nuestro printf (strlen y strcpy)
+* case_functions.c: contiene las funciones auxiliares que se están utilizando para las secundarias de nuestro printf and the format-specific functions
-* PDTE.c: handles the storage buffer for what the functions are going to print at the end
-* PDTE.c: are all format-specific functions
+* man_3_printf: contains the manual of instructions of use our version printf

 ## Environment ##